wp-plugins/editorial-calendar/readme.txt

 This is the beta version and the first one ready for public use.
 Please help us make this plugin better by giving us <a href="mailto:zack@grossbart.com">feedback</a>.

+Features:

+1. See all of your posts and when they'll be posted.
+1. Drag and drop to change your post dates.
+1. Edit and arrange post titles.
+1. Easily see the status of your posts.

 == Installation ==

 1. <b>Backup your WordPress database</b>.